Privacy Policy

 We have implemented appropriate and reasonable technical and organisational security measures designed to protect the security of any personal information we process.

-All information we collect is stored on secure servers held in both the European Economic Area (EEA) and GDPR compliant international data processors only.
-Where international data processors are used, all appropriate technical and legal safeguards will be put in place to ensure that you are afforded the same level of protection as within the EEA.
+All information we collect is stored on secure servers held in both the UK, European Economic Area (EEA) and UK and EU GDPR compliant international data processors only.
+Where international data processors are used, all appropriate technical and legal safeguards will be put in place to ensure that you are afforded the same level of protection as within the UK.

 Where We have given you (or where you have chosen) a password which enables you to access certain parts of our Platform, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.